Claudia Koh

 Singapore

-Koh is completing her BFA in Painting at The Rhode Island School of Design in 2025.
+Koh completed her BFA in Painting at The Rhode Island School of Design in 2025 and has shown in New York, Milan, Brussels and Singapore.